Faster Verified Explanations for Neural Networks: Conclusion and Future Work

-\textbf{Future Work.} While this work substantially improves on the scalability of formal explanations, their computation still requires in the order of an hour per image on networks with tens of millions of parameters, which are very small compared to real-world applications in many domains.
+\subparagraph*{Future Work.} While this work substantially improves on the scalability of formal explanations, their computation still requires in the order of an hour per image on networks with tens of millions of parameters and trained for verifiability.
+These are small compared to real-world applications in many domains.
 Further progress on scalability is hence fundamental to ensure their widest applicability.
-Promising directions in this sense include: exploring more complex ways to re-use information from the various queries to the verifier, exploring the interaction between training methods and formal explanability, and devising ad-hoc algorithms to train networks that combine good performance and formal explanability.
+Promising directions in this sense include: exploring more complex ways to re-use information from the various queries to the verifier, systematically exploring the interaction between training methods and formal explanability, and devising ad-hoc algorithms to train networks that combine good performance and formal explanability.
 Finally, while our experiments focus on vision models, testing and potentially adapting verifier-optimal robust explanations and \textsc{FaVeX} to other data domains is an exciting avenue for future work.